hartfordfive/prom-http-sd-server/README.md

 ## Description

 The prom-http-sd-server allows users to dynamcially add/remove prometheus targets and labels to a target group and expose it to a [Prometheus HTTP SD](https://prometheus.io/docs/prometheus/latest/http_sd/) job.
-All data is persisted on local disk.
-Currently only the local data store is supported.
+At this time, only the **local** and **consul** data stores are supported although there are plans to add others in the near future.

 ## Usage